How to Fix Activation Error: 0xC004C003 on Windows 11

 slmgr.vbs –rearm

-4. Hit Enter to process the command, then wait until you get the success message (Command Completed Successfully) before restarting your PC.
+4. Hit Enter to process the command, and then wait until you receive the success message (Command Completed Successfully) before restarting your PC.

-5. After your PC boots back up, check back inside the activation tab to see if your PC is now activated.
+5. After your PC boots back up, check the activation tab again to see if your PC is now activated.

-In case your Windows computer is still not activated and you’re getting the 0xC004C003 activation error when you try to activate it, move down to the next potential fix below.
+In case your Windows computer is still not activated and you are receiving the 0xC004C003 activation error when you attempt to activate it, proceed to the next potential fix below.

-Another reason why you might expect to face this issue is a scenario in which you’re actually using the incorrect product key for the Windows version that you have installed.
-For example, you might have installed Windows 11 PRO while the product key that you own is only valid for the Home version.
+Another reason why you might expect to face this issue is a scenario in which you are actually using the incorrect product key for the Windows version that you have installed.
+For example, you might have installed Windows 11 Pro, while the product key that you own is only valid for the Home version.

-Fortunately for those of you that find themselves in this scenario, you can resolve the issue by using the Registry Editor to retrieve the correct generic product key according to your Windows version.
+Fortunately for those of you who find yourselves in this scenario, you can resolve the issue by using the Registry Editor to retrieve the correct generic product key according to your Windows version.

-After you do so and you’re no longer seeing the 0xC004C003 activation error, you should be able to activate without issues.
+After you do so and you are no longer seeing the 0xC004C003 activation error, you should be able to activate without any issues.

-1. Press Windows key + R to open up a Run dialog box.
-Next, type ‘regedit’ inside the text box, then press Ctrl + Shift + Enter to open up the Registry Editor utility with admin access.
+1. Press the Windows key + R to open up a Run dialog box.
+Next, type ‘regedit‘ inside the text box, and then press Ctrl + Shift + Enter to open the Registry Editor utility with admin access.

 Open up the Regedit utility